ipld/ipld/data-structures/vector.md

 ### Compression for sparse arrays

 A compressed form of this data structure could implement a `map` similar to the HAMT algorithm in [HashMap](hashmap.md) for a more classic AMT structure.
 This would allow variable depth node creation for sparse arrays, compressing in both depth and height.
-Such an implementation would store a `map` bitmap in each node with bits set and unset to indicate wether an index is present and a `popcount()` operation performed to find the index within the `data` array.
+Such an implementation would store a `map` bitmap in each node with bits set and unset to indicate whether an index is present and a `popcount()` operation performed to find the index within the `data` array.
 Where an array is very sparse, entire sections of the tree may be avoided.
 Algorithmic complexity is a trade-off for this implementation.

 ### Flexible head for efficient operations a the head and for sub-trees